 Trekking Companies, Guide and Crew

 Trekking with a guide and a crew is a wonderful opportunity to develop a better understanding of Nepal.
-Building relationships with your crew and those around you will not only enhance your holiday, it may well change your perspective on your own life.
-So, if you have the opportunity to select your own guide it is worth spending a little time in making the right choice.
+After researching the multitude of trekking companies, you’ll find the ideal partner.
+It’s then time to build relationships with your crew who will possibly change your perspective on your own life.
+So, if you have the opportunity to select your own guide it is worth spending a little time to make the right choice.
 Once you’ve found your ideal guide they will take responsibility for the choice of crew, but you can have input as well.
 If you are on a fully organised trek and the guide is already chosen for you there are issues and ideas that you should be aware of, so please take the time to read this section.